erroronline1/caro/readme.md

 Scheduling and its events are not part of the records per se as any treatment measure is supposed to have its own timed [record](#records).

 Beside scheduling, the calendar can be used to document working hours of the staff.
 This is originally loosely connected with planning as far as vacations and other leaves can be entered, displayed and may affect scheduling events.
 While we're at it we can as well write the working hours up and summarize them.
 Displaying and exporting is permitted to the owning user, supervisor and defined authorized users only.
 Latter are allowed to contribute an entry for every user to inform units about sick leave.
 Editing is only permitted to the owning user for unclosed entries.
 Entries approval state can be set by supervisors of the respective unit and defined authorized users for full access only.
+User settings allow for entering weekly hours to calculate properly.
+Timetracking happens based on trust, while employees record their working hours manually.

 This is supposed to ensure a transparent communication, data safety and collective agreements on timetracking.
 It aims to address all known concerns of german law and staff council/union.
 It's not a persistent tracking though, for the database will be cleaned from all entries where the affected user is deleted.
 Timesheets can be exported, which is preferred anyway by current experience and is highly recommended if used for documentation regarding labour laws.
-User settings allow for entering weekly hours to calculate properly.
+Records correspond to established methods type- and scopewise, improve security on sensible data accessible only by a restricted user group and simplify calculations for honest tracked data.

 Off duty events are displayed with the scheduled events, but scheduled events are also displayed within the timesheet calendar to raise awareness about possible workload of the remaining staff.